ascanipek/yoklama/README.md

 Clone the application via git, then do database migration and then you can start using it.
 Of course, you must have a database and this database access information must be written in the required fields in the '.env' file.

 After running the application locally, you can deploy it by sending it on the hosting / server.

+After doing Migration (php artisan migrate) and Seed (php artisan db:seed), a user with administrative authority will be added, the information of this user:

+E-Mail: user@test.com
+Password: 12345678

+Later, you can add and delete users from the management panel.

 [Contact](mailto:ascanipek@gmail.com)